bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deleteElement"></a>
 # **deleteElement**
-> deleteElement(projectPk, uuid, ifcPk, cloudPk, )
+> deleteElement(uuid, cloudPk, ifcPk, projectPk, )